Sanford Museum & Planetarium

 The Displays in the East Gallery tell the story of Cherokee's development.
 The struggles and triumphs of the early settlers are portrayed through historical artifacts.

 The West gallery constantly changes.
-It is in this area that we build five major exhibits a year, including our annual art exhibit.
+It is in this area that we build five major exhibits a year.

 Furnished in mid-nineteenth century style, the Sanford Room provides a beautiful setting for many of our historic artifacts.